faezee0213/gole/README.md

     function  _to, uint)
 }

+contract Token
-contract Token Correct is Token {
+is Token {
     mapping (address => uint).
     constructor(address _a, uint _b) {
         balance[_a] =